HenryFBP/sqlinjection-training-app/video-script.md

 In summary, the only reliable way to defend against SQL injection is to use parameterized queries or prepared statements.

 You can use blocklists/allowlists, but there is always the chance that you've missed something, and that one well-crafted input could slip through.
+Many SQL variants allow for a diverse range of encoding and escaping methods, and a failure to consider any of those could result in your blocklist/allowlist falling short of preventing SQL injection.

 All of these resources are available online, including this video's script, at the link shown on screen.